Juniata College Student Conduct Philosophy

 The Juniata College student conduct process is an educational process designed to resolve matters concerning student conduct within the framework of students’ rights and responsibilities pursuant to College policies.
 The College strives to provide a fundamentally fair, equitable, and educational process for all participants.
 Student conduct proceedings are not a legal process and are not intended to duplicate legal proceedings.

-Juniata College retains conduct jurisdiction over students who choose to take a leave of absence, withdraw or have graduated for any alleged misconduct that occurred prior to the leave, withdrawal, or graduation.
+Juniata College retains conduct jurisdiction over students who choose to take a leave of absence, withdraw or have graduated for any alleged misconduct that occurred prior to the leave, withdrawal, or conferral of degree.
+Conduct jurisdiction remains in place for students on an approved leave of absence or between active periods of enrollment, so long as a degree has not been conferred.
 If sanctioned, a hold may be placed on the student’s ability to re-enroll, and/or obtain transcripts.
 All sanctions must be satisfied prior to becoming eligible for re-enrollment.
 In the event of serious misconduct committed while still enrolled, but reported after the accused student has graduated, Juniata College may invoke these procedures and should the former student be found responsible, the College may take additional action that limits and/or revoke’s that student’s relationship with the College.

 The Code of Conduct applies to behaviors that take place on campus, at Juniata-sponsored events, and also applies off campus when the Dean of Students or his/her designee determines that the off-campus conduct affects a substantial College interest.
 A substantial College interest is defined to include:

-The Code of Conduct may be applied to behavior conducted online, via e-mail or other electronic mediums such as blogs, web postings, chats, and social media.
-These public postings can subject a student to allegations of conduct violations if evidence of policy violations are posted online.
+The Code of Conduct may be applied to behavior conducted online, via e-mail, sms/text or other electronic mediums such as blogs, web postings, chats, and social media.
+These virtual communications can subject a student to allegations of conduct violations if they reflect evidence of policy violations.
 The College does not regularly search for this information, but may take action if and when such information is brought to the attention of College officials.

 There is no time limit on reporting violations of the Code of Conduct; however, the longer a complainant waits to report an offense, the more difficult it becomes for College officials to conduct an investigation to obtain information and statements to make determinations regarding alleged violations.